farmOS/farmOS-map/README.md

 The order of layers in the map and layer switcher is determined by the order in which they are added to the map.
-Layers will be added to the top of the stack (appearing higher in the layer switcher), unless they are in the `Base layers` group, in which case they will be added to the bottom of the base layers list.
+Layers will be added to the top of the stack (appearing higher in the layer switcher).

 ```js
 // Adding a Well Known Text layer